gwnio/rg-archetype-alexa-aws-lambda/README.md

 ### Update Alexa Skill Application Id

-To get your Alexa skill id, Go to Amazon Developer -> Alexa -> Alexa Skills Kit - Get Started -> select the link **View Skill ID**
+To get your Alexa skill id, Go to Amazon Developer -> Alexa -> Alexa Skills Kit - Get Started -> select the link **View Skill ID**.
 Go to **main.java.MainSpeechletRequestStreamHandler** and update the supported ids list in the class to contain you Alexa skill id.

 ### Build jar